nimethfernando/AlumniVantage/README.md

 Bash
 npm install
+Copy the example environment file for the client:

+Bash
+cp .env.example .env
-Create a .env file in the client folder and add your scoped developer API keys:
+Open the client/.env file and add your scoped developer API keys if necessary:

 Code snippet
 VITE_ALUMNI_API_KEY=your_directory_key_here